tale-toul/OCP4AzureIPI/README.md

 $ dig +short api.jupiter.example.com
 20.97.425.13
 ```
-## Obtaining Certificates from Let's Encrypt
+## Obtaining Certificates from Lets Encrypt
 A popular option to get certificates that are accepted by most clients and browsers to Encrypt https services is to get them from [Let's Encrypt](https://letsencrypt.org), a certificatin authority (CA) that issues these certificates free of charge.

 The main prerequisite to be able to obtain let's Encrypt certificates for a public DNS name is to demonstrate control over such domain.
 Let's Encrypt does not issue certificates for private DNS domains.